 The shareholders of the Company have passed a resolution on 19 January 2021 to convert legal status of the Company from a limited liability company to a closed joint stock company.
-The Ministry of commerce issued a letter dated 19 Jumada Al-Akhira 1442H (corresponding to 1 February 2021) providing approval for conversion of legal status of the Company to a closed joint stock company and the change is reflected on Company's commercial registration number 2050104647 and 2050037927.
-The Company has submitted listing applications to Capital Market Authority ("CMA") and Saudi Tadawul Group in March 2021 and became listed on 29 November 2021.
+The Ministry of commerce issued a letter dated 19 Jumada Al-Akhira 1442H (corresponding to 1 February 2021) providing approval for conversion of legal status of the Company to a closed joint stock company and the change was reflected on the Company's commercial registration number 2050104647 and 2050037927.
+The Company submitted listing applications to Capital Market Authority ("CMA") and Saudi Stock Exchange in March 2021.
+The Company received approval for listing from Saudi Stock exchange on 26 May 2021, final approval from CMA on 29 September 2021 and became listed on 29 November 2021.